 Only global administrators, promotion administrators and promotion users can deploy revisions.
 More information is available in the Authorization section.

-A deployment process in cloud environments is slightly different than deployments in on premises environments.
+A deployment process in cloud environments is slightly different than deployments in standard mode environments.
 In cloud environments the changes are not performed in the current servers of the cluster.
 Instead, the changes are performed in a new server and then the cluster is recreated.
 The main steps of a cloud deployment are the following:

 If at least one of the deployed revisions contains VQL changes, the deployment process consists in the following: